StackExchange/stack-blog/_posts/2012-01-05-hot-topics-a-contest-formula-that-works.markdown

 CHAOS has been searching for the perfect way to promote activity on our sites for a while now.
 After all, before you can try to recruit new users, you need to engage your existing community.
 Since we’re a network of Q&A websites, a natural place to start is having question-asking contests.
 Some of our contests have been more successful than [others](http://meta.math.stackexchange.com/questions/3212/battle-of-the-sites-cancelled), but it seems like we’ve finally found one that works:

-<blockquote>**What**: Hot Topic of the Week
+> **What**: Hot Topic of the Week

+>
 **How it works**: Pick a topic of the week, and enter everyone who asks a question related to that topic into a random drawing to win a prize.
-The number of entries a person gets is equal to the number of questions they ask about the topic of the week.</blockquote>
+The number of entries a person gets is equal to the number of questions they ask about the topic of the week.

 This is similar to the weekly topic challenge being held on [Jewish Life & Learning](http://meta.judaism.stackexchange.com/questions/441/weekly-topic-challenge-call-for-proposals), but adapted to a contest model.
 It’s pretty simple, but surprisingly effective, and there are a few key reasons why it works.